blokkli/editor/docs/define-blokkli/editor.md

 With this setting you can reactively decide which defined options to show.

-It receives a single context argument that contains the following properties:
+It receives a single context argument of type [type.DetermineVisibleOptionsContext] that contains the following properties:

-### props
+### props: `any`

-The props passed into the
+The (untyped) props passed into the component.

+### parentType: `string|undefined`

+The parent block bundle, if the blcok is nested.

+### options: `Record<string, unknown>`

+The current options set on the block.
+The type is inferred at runtime from the options defined on the block.

+### Example

 Let's say we have a card component that can have an option icon (passed in via props).
 We define an option to set the color of the icon.
 Using the